nl2go/ansible-role-hetzner-vswitch/README.md

 Tags can be used to limit the role execution to a particular task module.
 Following tags are available:

+- `hetzner_vswitch`: Covers the full role lifecycle.
-- `hetzner_vswitch-vswitch`: Manages vswitch configuration using [Hetzner Robot API](https://robot.your-server.de/doc/webservice/de.html).
+- `hetzner_vswitch_vswitch`: Manages vswitch configuration using [Hetzner Robot API](https://robot.your-server.de/doc/webservice/de.html).
-- `hetzner_vswitch-vswitch_server`: Adds/removes servers to/from a vswitch using [Hetzner Robot API](https://robot.your-server.de/doc/webservice/de.html).
+- `hetzner_vswitch_vswitch_server`: Adds/removes servers to/from a vswitch using [Hetzner Robot API](https://robot.your-server.de/doc/webservice/de.html).
-- `hetzner_vswitch-host`: Configures network settings on the target hosts.
+- `hetzner_vswitch_host`: Configures network settings on the target hosts.

 ## Dependencies